koba04/eslint-plugin-closure-library/docs/rules/no-deprecated-apis.md

 # closure-library/no-deprecated-apis
 > A rule to forbid use of deprecated methods.
 > - ⭐️ This rule is included in `plugin:closure-library/recommended` preset.
+> - ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 A rule to forbid use of deprecated methods.